Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **HDR - The launcher is configured with HDR on, but my monitor doesn't support HDR.
 Should I turn it off?**
   - No, Fallout uses the term HDR to reference the quality of rendering, which is independent of your monitor.

-- **Installation Error - I encountered an error during Wabbajack installation.
-What should I do?**
-  - Simply rerun the installation; Wabbajack errors are often temporary.

-- **Hacking - Why can’t I use the vanilla hacking mini-game?**
-  - It’s replaced by Immersive Minigames, offering a balanced, resource-management-focused alternative.

 - **Keybinds - How can I view Uranium Fever’s keybinds?**
   - Press `K` in the pause menu.